Meet Adam, MVP, 14x Salesforce certified, & self-identified nerd

 I am further ahead in my career now than I ever would have thought possible just a few years ago.
 I hit a few roadblocks along the way but that's what happens sometimes when you're blazing your own trail.

-Currently I work at Youtube (which is owned by Google) as a contractor and my dream job would be to work full-time for Google.
+Currently, I work at my dream job at Google.
 I also have a goal to become a Salesforce Certified Technical Architect.
 More broadly, my idea of a dream job is a position where I can be proud of the work that I’m doing, work with exciting and innovative technology, all while feeling like I’m making a positive change in the world.
 Working with Salesforce is a great way to meet most of those goals because the technology is innovative and the company is extremely philanthropic.

 Where do you find inspiration?